jordanofoster/digital-garden/common-features-supported-by-markup-languages.md

 ###### Footnotes:

 1. No consistent spec appears to be defined for MediaWiki syntax.
+Many flavors of wikitext will also follow their own format.
 2. Place your target at the bottom in the following syntax:
 ```rst
 .. _text: link